 unsurpassed, in the 3rd century BC a society they became a sorry band of lost

 cynics, sceptics, stoics and epicureans whose glory faded with the most

 frightening speed.
 The

 If our faith in Elohim means anything, it means humility toward oneself and the love of your neighbour and the stranger.

 “ … but thou shalt love thy neighbour as thyself: I am ” Vayikra – Leviticus 19:18 (“Jewish Publication Society” (JPS) version of the Torah).

-Sadly faith has not always led to these things.
+Sadly our faith did change and not for the better for man took it over.
 It can sometimes lead to self-righteousness and hatred of another.
-The history of religion has fact too often been written in blood-shed in the Name of Elohim or some deity, and this was not a consecration but a desecration.
+The history of religion has in fact too often been written in bloodshed in the Name of Elohim or some deity, and this was not a consecration but a desecration.

 Faith is understood in the living and proved in the doing.
 We encounter the Divine Presence in prayer and through our keeping the Mitzvoth, as well as the wonderful stories and yes through songs.
 These all lift us beyond ourselves toward the infinite.